 Every handiwork of God unique, every blossom in its own time.

 Some of my favorite constructions of his redeemed, last December, car tracks he had inherited without the remote-run cars.
 One, “a suspension bridge,” he declared.
 The other, a chocolate factory.
 He said he had a surprise for me, not to look ‘til he said ok.
 Unveiling his enterprise, Tennyson recited the beginning of Curious George and the Chocolate Factory: “This is George.
 He is always very curious…..”
 This particular episode runs like the famous I Love Lucy where L frantically shoves the pieces into her mouth as they shoot out from the conveyor tunnel on steroid speed.
 Tennyson was going to add blackstrap molasses to the chocolate.
-I’ll have to post his response to his first bite of chocolate someday.
+I’ll have to post his response when he takes his first bite of chocolate someday.